 Many people with dementia (especially in the later stages) find themselves staying in one position for a long time (such as sitting in a chair) and not moving around much.

 This means they are at risk of pressure ulcers (bedsores).
-If you notice a pressure ulcer or have concerns speak to the GP or community nurse.
-They can be easy to prevent early on, but if they go unnoticed they can get worse and become painful and infected.
+Pressure ulcers can be easy to prevent early on.
+However, if they go unnoticed they can become painful and infected.

 Infections and blood clots

 As a person’s mobility decreases, they are also at risk of infections and blood clots.
 The person should be supported and encouraged to move around as much as they are able, for example through support to walk or chair-based exercises.

 Occupational therapists and physiotherapists can give advice about equipment and adaptations.
 You can also speak to a GP or community nurse about the best ways to support the person to move without injuring themselves.
 For more information, read our advice on exercise in the later stages of dementia.

 Infections such as urinary tract infections (UTIs) can cause someone with dementia to feel more confused.
 Infections can also speed up the progression of dementia.
 It is important that infections are quickly diagnosed and treated.

 A person in the later stages of dementia may be unable to communicate with words that they are feeling unwell.
 However, a change in their behaviour may be a sign of discomfort or pain.
 Looking for any changes in them can help you to notice any problems.
 If you think the person may be unwell or in pain, speak to the GP.

 If the person with dementia is unwell and there is a sudden change in their mental abilities or behaviour that lasts several hours, it is often a sign they have delirium.
 Symptoms of delirium include:

 - confused and muddled thinking

 - disturbed language (for example, speech that doesn’t make sense)